faizanbashir/faizanbashir.github.io/_posts/python/2023-06-13-migrating-legacy-python-applications-to-azure-kubernetes-service-aks.md

 Before you begin, you need to have:

 1. A Microsoft Azure account with an active subscription
-2. The Azure CLI installed on your local machine
+2. The Azure `az` CLI installed on your local machine
 3. Docker installed on your local machine
-4. Kubernetes CLI (kubectl) installed on your local machine
+4. Kubernetes CLI `kubectl` installed on your local machine
 5. A Python application you want to migrate

 ***